 Sushi bake is a baked sushi casserole and a deconstructed sushi roll.
 You get all the sushi taste without the complicated process of rolling them!

-This particular sushi bake is like a baked California roll.
+Moreover, this particular sushi bake is like a baked California roll.
 It’s made with cooked seafood – shrimp and imitation crab.
 So it’s for everyone!

-Sushi bake is great for parties as it can feed a lot of people.
+Likewise, sushi bake is great for parties as it can feed a lot of people.
 I know the tray doesn’t look like much but it will fill you up fast!

 For our family, it’s like 2 meals.
 Eat it now and then it’s lunch for tomorrow.